biocore-ntnu/epic/README.md

 It stands for electronic pic [sic] caller or epigenome cartographer, whichever you prefer.
 Or perhaps it isn't just another bogus bioinformatics acronym.
 Hope you find the name fitting.

+#### Other pieces of software you might prefer

+* [SICER](http://home.gwu.edu/~wpeng/Software.htm) - great diffuse domain ChIP-Seq caller (which epic is based on.)
+* [SICERpy](https://github.com/dariober/SICERpy) - a wrapper around SICER for convenience/parallelism.
+* [csaw](https://github.com/LTLA/csaw) - R package.
+Uses an approach to island finding that complements epic very well.
+Requires more statistical sophistication and programming skill to use.
+* [MACS2](https://github.com/taoliu/MACS) - my preferred peak caller.

 #### Bug in the original SICER?

 I would appreciate it if anyone can send me the output islands with FDR from running the original SICER on the example data they provide.
 I seem to remember finding a bug in the original, but cannot be bothered to get SICER running again.
+(It wasn't critical or anything just giving slightly inaccurate counts for islands.)